brondavies/filetypetranslator/README.md

 # File Categories

 File media types are broken down into relatively few categories.
-Here are the guidelines that determine a file's category
+Sub-categories may be considered in a future release according to information on [Wikipedia](https://en.wikipedia.org/wiki/List_of_file_formats)  Here are the guidelines that determine a file's category

 * Archive: any file that can be extracted into several files
 * Audio: any file that can only contain an audio stream